dqops/dqo/docs/reference/yaml/DefaultObservabilityChecksYaml.md

 ___

-## DefaultProfilingTableObservabilityCheckSettingsSpec
+## DefaultObservabilityChecksSpec
-The default configuration of checks that are enabled as data observability profiling checks that will be detecting anomalies for all tables that are imported.
-This configuration of checks is copied to the list of enabled table level checks on all tables that are imported, for profiling checks only.
+The default configuration of checks that are enabled as data observability checks that will be detecting anomalies for all columns and tables that are imported.
+This configuration of checks is copied to the list of enabled checks on all tables and columns that are imported.